 I had gloves on – my wallet was in my bag – and it was all too much effort.
 I – and the moment passed – I didn’t give him anything.

-Further on again – there were some more verbal homeless people dossed outside the BHS entrance.
+Further on again – there were some other more verbal homeless people dossed outside the BHS entrance.
 What a sorry sight on a bitterly cold night between Christmas and New Year.
 An indictment on our society if ever I’ve seen one.